The Bloom Is Still Off (NPK-Dependent, Non-Sustainable, Non-Economically Viable) Algae Biofuels

 Today, algae biofuel companies that have not gone broke have changed their primary algae biofuel development focus to other algae-related products.
 Some biofuel survivors have become algae-based food producers, producing algae-based omega-3 oils, proteins and pigments for both human foods and animal feeds (fish oil replacements).

-To understand how badly the algae biofuel bubble has burst, I recommend Eric Wesoff's article titled "Hard Lessons From the Great Algae Biofuel Bubble."
+To understand how badly the algae biofuel bubble has burst, I recommend Eric Wesoff's article titled, "Hard Lessons From the Great Algae Biofuel Bubble."
 This article should give you an understanding of just how many algae biofuel companies have failed.
 It also includes a list of the statuses of major algae biofuel players today.

 Critical algae biofuel limitations that haven't changed